atchudhansg/atchudhansg/README.md

 # About Me

-I am an AI and Data Science specialist with a B.Tech in Computer Science (AI & Machine Learning) from VIT Chennai.
+I am an AI and Data Science specialist with a B.Tech in Computer Science Engineering with specialization in (AI & Machine Learning) from VIT Chennai.
 I excel in designing scalable, data-driven systems that leverage advanced machine learning, computer vision, and cloud technologies to solve complex challenges.

 ## Notable Projects